TCR Touring Car Racing.

 2019 has been an incredible year for our TCR customers around the world.
 The success of Hyundai Motorsport Customer Racing built-cars has truly spanned the globe this year.
 This is obviously great for our successful customers, but also for Hyundai as a manufacturer of high performance road-going models which share the same core values as the winning race packages.

 Hyundai i30 N TCR.

-The design phase of our TCR project began in September 2016, with the first completed test car running in April 2017.
-The TCR project continues the expansion of Hyundai Motorsport, with the new car to be built and developed by the Customer Racing department at the team’s headquarters in Alzenau, Germany.
+The design phase of our i30 N TCR project began in September 2016, with the first completed test car running in April 2017.
+Since its debut, the i30 N TCR has secured wins and championships around the world, including the inaugural WTCR titles in 2018.

 In 2019, Hyundai Motorsport increased its TCR offering with the launch of the Hyundai Veloster N TCR – a car sharing much of the championship winning formula of the very successful i30 N TCR.
 Following demand from the USA touring car scene, this was packaged in the Veloster N model to reflect Hyundai’s automotive range in the region.